UKCloud/documentation/articles/other/other-how-delete-sso-user.md

 For more information about the IDAM API, see [*Understanding UKCloud's Identity & Access Management API*](other-ref-idam.md).

-## Deleting an SSO user
+## Removing access rights from an SSO user

-The process for using the IDAM API to delete an SSO user is as follows:
+The process for using the IDAM API to remove access rights from an SSO user is as follows:

 1. Authenticate with the IDAM API: